-Date June 4, 2018 Time 10:00 a.m.
-Central Time Location Third Floor - Thoreau Room 11 East Walton Street Chicago, Illinois 60611 Record Date April 10, 2018.
-Only shareholders of record of the Company's common stock at the close of business on the record date are entitled to receive notice of, and to vote at, the Annual Meeting and any adjournments or postponements of the meeting.
-Items of Business To elect the eleven nominees set forth in the attached proxy statement to the Company's Board of Directors.
-An advisory vote to approve the compensation paid to the Company's named executive officers as disclosed in the attached proxy statement (a "Say-on-Pay" vote).
-To ratify the appointment of Deloitte &amp; Touche LLP as the independent registered public accounting firm for the Company for the year ending December 31, 2018.
-To transact other business that properly may come before the Annual Meeting or any adjournments or postponements of the meeting.
-Admission to the Annual Meeting To attend the Annual Meeting, you will need to bring an admission ticket and valid photo identification.
+019 Annual Meeting of Shareholders Date June 3, 2019 Time 10:00 a.m.
+Central Time Location Lower Level Conference Center 300 North LaSalle Chicago, Illinois 60654 Record Date April 9, 2019.
+Only shareholders of record of the Company's common stock at the close of business on the record date are entitled to receive notice of, and to vote at the Annual Meeting and any adjournments or postponements of the meeting.
+Items of Business Elect the eleven nominees set forth in the attached proxy statement to the Company's Board of Directors.
+Conduct an advisory vote to approve the compensation paid to the Company's named executive officers as disclosed in the attached proxy statement (a "Say-on-Pay" vote).
+Ratify the appointment of Deloitte & Touche LLP as the independent registered public accounting firm for the Company for the year ending December 31, 2019.
+Consider a shareholder proposal set forth in the attached proxy statement, if properly presented at the Annual Meeting.
+Transact other business that properly may come before the Annual Meeting or any adjournments or postponements of the meeting.
+Admission to the Annual Meeting To attend the Annual Meeting in person, you will need to bring an admission ticket and valid photo identification.
 You may attend the Annual Meeting by following the procedures described under Question 7 of the "Questions and Answers About the Annual Meeting and Voting" section in the attached proxy statement.
 Proxy Voting Important.
 Even if you plan to attend the Annual Meeting, we still encourage you to submit your proxy by Internet, telephone or mail prior to the meeting.
 If you later choose to revoke your proxy or change your vote, you may do so by following the procedures described under Question 13 of the "Questions and Answers About the Annual Meeting and Voting" section in the attached proxy statement.
-Webcast You can listen to the live webcast of the Annual Meeting by logging on to our website at www.unitedhealthgroup.com and clicking on "Investors" and then on the link to the webcast.
-See Question 10 of the "Questions and Answers About the Annual Meeting and Voting" section in the attached proxy statement.
+Webcast You can listen to the live webcast of the Annual Meeting by visiting our website at www.unitedhealthgroup.com and clicking on "Investors" and then on the link to the webcast.
+See Question 10 of the "Questions and Answers About the Annual Meeting and